Liard (coin)

 The liard was a subdivision of the kronenthaler, the currency of the Austrian Netherlands (modern Belgium).
 There were 216 liards to a kronenthaler.
 Following the French occupation of the Austrian Netherlands in 1794, the kronenthaler was replaced by the French franc.
 Today, in Walloon dialects, des liards is still a synonym of "money" in general.

-The liard was also a French coin, worth three deniers, which appeared under Louis XIV and was the smallest in use in the period prior to the Revolution.
+The liard was also a French coin, worth three deniers, which appeared under Louis XIV and was the smallest in use in the period prior to the French Revolution.